 Prior to Avi Vantage version 20.1.3, if the client and the VIP are within the same segment, in the same subnet, ARP (Address Resolution Protocol) did not work because the client and VIP were in the same L2 Domain, resulting in no traffic flow.

 Starting with Avi Vantage version 20.1.3, along with NSX-T 3.1.0, the proxy ARP functionality is available on both Tier-0 and Tier-1 gateways for Avi LB VIPs.

 Proxy ARP on Tier-0 Gateway: The client and VIP are in the same segment, but the client is reaching the VIP through the tier 0.
 Proxying of the ARP or the VIP will be done by tier 0 to the external clients.

 (Proxy ARP on Tier-1 Gateway): If the client is local, (on the same tier 1), tier 1 does the proxy ARP for the VIP.
-Both the SE ad the tier 1 will respond, if they are attached.
+The SE and the tier 1 will respond, if they are attached.

 For Tier 0 to do the proxy ARP, enable the All LB VIP Routes for Tier-1:

 From the NSX-T manager, navigate to Networking > Tier-1 Gateway.